 The Historic Old Town may look familiar to fans of Game of Thrones, having stood in for the fictional city of King's Landing.
-The area features plenty of real historical and cultural highlights, including the surrounding city walls, ornate fountains, beautiful cathedrals and the Rector's Palace, the whole divided by the lively Stradun.
+The area features many real historical and cultural highlights, including the surrounding city walls, ornate fountains, beautiful cathedrals, and the Rector's Palace, divided by the lively Stradun.

-The Old City Walls served to protect what is today considered one of the best preserved medieval cities in Europe.
+The Old City Walls protected what is today considered one of the best-preserved medieval cities in Europe.
 The walls are massive, nearly six meters (20 feet) thick and 22 meters (72 feet) thick in spots.
 A walk along the walls leads visitors from the vertical cliffs to the north all the way to the Adriatic, offering beautiful views of the city and the sea.
 From the city walls, a cable car reaches the top of Mount Srđ.

-October and May are the best time to visit Dubrovnik, when the weather is still beautiful and tourist facilities are still open, but the crowds are smaller and prices a tad lower.
+October and May are the best times to visit Dubrovnik when the weather is still beautiful and tourist facilities are open, but the crowds are smaller and prices are slightly lower.

-Dubrovnik in June to September is the peak season when the sun is bright and weather is hot, but prices are generally higher and crowds are bigger.
+Dubrovnik in June to September is the peak season when the sun is bright, and the weather is hot, but prices are generally higher, and crowds are bigger.

 What cruises depart from Dubrovnik?

-Hvar Island is the most popular island in the most popular region of Croatia, and with good reason.
+Hvar Island is the most popular island in Croatia's most popular region, with good reason.
 Thanks to the charms of Hvar Town, the fragrant beauty of the surrounding lavender fields, and the pristine beaches of the nearby Pakleni Islands, Hvar is a highlight of any Croatian cruise.

-Korčula Island, mountainous and blanketed in thick forest, has been fought over for centuries by the Venetians, Genoans and Turks, but today the only conflict is an internal one as visitors struggle with either spending more time relaxing on one of the island's gorgeous beaches, or strolling Korčula Town's lovely streets.
+Korčula, mountainous and blanketed in thick forest, has been fought over for centuries by the Venetians, Genoans, and Turks.
+Still, today, the only conflict is an internal one as visitors struggle with either spending more time relaxing on one of the island's gorgeous beaches or strolling Korčula Town's lovely streets.

 Mljet Island is etched with limestone mountains and shallow canyons covered in dense forests.
-The island features two saltwater lakes, several tiny fishing villages and uninhabited islands dotting its coastal waters, while fully a third of the Mljet's surface has been given over to a national park.
-Saplunara, at the southeastern tip of the island, is known for one the most beautiful beaches in the area.
+The island features two saltwater lakes, several tiny fishing villages, and uninhabited islands dotting its coastal waters.
+At the same time, a third of the Mljet's surface has been given over to a national park.
+Saplunara, at the southeastern tip of the island, is known for one of the most beautiful beaches in the area.

 Bol, a traditional fishing town on the coast of the island of Brač, is famous for one of the most iconic beaches in the Adriatic.
 Zlatni Rat, a spear of golden sand jutting into the sea, changes shape with the tide.
-The beach is the perfect spot for a swim or to give windsurfing a try.
+The beach is the perfect spot for a swim or to try windsurfing.